105 Best Books on Control Systems

 3."Digital Control and State Variable Methods" by Madan Gopal

-“Digital Control and State Variable Methods” Book Review: This book provides a fundamental overview on digital control and state variable methods.
-It introduces detailed coverage on Intelligent Control with Neural Networks/Support Vector Machines.
-It talks about Fuzzy Logic and Neuro-Fuzzy Systems and Optimization using Genetic Algorithm for better understanding of the subject.
-It covers topics like Principles and Design in Transform Domain such as signal processing in digital control, models of digital control devices and systems, design of digital control algorithms.
-It includes state variable methods in automatic control: continuous time and sampled data systems, control system analysis using state variable methods, state variable analysis of digital control systems, pole placement design and state observers.
+“Digital Control and State Variable Methods” Book Review: This book is an extensive resource on digital control and state variable methods.
+It covers Intelligent Control using Neural Networks and Support Vector Machines, Fuzzy Logic, Neuro-Fuzzy Systems, and Optimization through Genetic Algorithm.
+The book delves into Principles and Design in Transform Domain, including signal processing in digital control, models of digital control devices and systems, and design of digital control algorithms.
+It also covers state variable methods in automatic control for continuous time and sampled data systems, control system analysis using state variable methods, state variable analysis of digital control systems, pole placement design, and state observers.

 4."Modern Control Engineering" by Roy Choudhury